soft-eng-practicum/softdev2-resources/content/workshops/angular/_index.md

 ## Welcome

-- this will be an angular workshop for beginner and intermediate.
+- Angular workshop for beginners and Intermediate.

 Work in progress ...